 ghci> let li =[2,3,4,5] ghci> li [2,3,4,5] ghci> drop 2 li [4,5] ghci> li [2,3,4,5] ghci>

 elem takes a thing and a list of things and tells us if that thing is an element of the list.
-It's usually called as an infix function because it's easier to read that way. elem should be used along with the ` and it is not singe quote
+It's usually called an infix function because it's easier to read that way. elem should be used along with the ` and it is not a single quote

 ghci> 4 `elem` li True ghci>